Amid decline in China's construction sector, India emerges as 'saviour' for global steel demand, says report

 Also read | India: Salaries of IT CEOs climbed by 1,500% compared to only 50% for new hires, says report

-According to a report, the World Steel Association has anticipated a 6.7 per cent in increase in steel demand or nearly 120 million tonnes in 2023 making it to be the biggest increase among major economies.
+According to a report, the World Steel Association has anticipated a 6.7 percent increase in steel demand or nearly 120 million tonnes in 2023 making it the biggest such increase among major economies.

 The report also highlighted a positive outlook for the steel sector.